dynatrace-ace-services/easy-dynatrace-with-monaco/README.md

              wget  -O Dynatrace-OneAgent-Linux-1.xxx.sh ...
        2)  Verify signature (optional)
        3)  Set customized options:
-           - host-group => easytravel00
+           - host-group => easytravel
            - properties => env=sandbox
-       4) Run the installer with root rights : sudo /bin/sh Dynatrace-OneAgent-Linux-1.213.155.sh --set-host-group=easytravel00 --set-host-property=env=sandbox
+       4) Run the installer with root rights : sudo /bin/sh Dynatrace-OneAgent-Linux-1.213.155.sh --set-host-group=easytravel --set-host-property=env=sandbox

 - be sure to configure a host-group during this installation.
-In this example **host-group=easytravel00**
+In this example **host-group=easytravel**

 3) install easytravel docker
 - test if easytravel is already installed (it could be the case for the training and quickstart environment)